HIST 100 History of Western Civilization I (3 units)

 This course explores the history of Western Civilization from the late Medieval Era to the creation of contemporary Europe.
-The focus is on examining and analyzing the historical trajectories European societies followed out of the Middle Ages to the modern world.
-Topics include the Renaissance, the Protestant Reformation, the Scientific Revolution, the Age of Exploration and Conquest, the Atlantic exchange, absolutism, constitutionalism, the Enlightenment, the Age of Revolution, industrialization, modern nationalism, imperialism, World War I, World War II, and post-war Europe.
-Intellectual, art, gender, and class history will be integrated throughout the course.
+The focus is on examining and analyzing the social, political, economic, and cultural trajectories of European societies from the 1400s to the post WWII world.
+Topics include: the late Medieval Era, the Renaissance, the Protestant Reformation, the Scientific Revolution, the Age of Exploration and Conquest, absolutism, constitutionalism, the Enlightenment, the French Revolution, the Age of Revolution in general, the Industrial Revolution, imperialism, World War I, the Russian Revolution, World War II, and post-war Europe.
+Intellectual history, art history, gender history, and class history will be integrated during each time period.

 HIST 104 World History I (3 units)

 This course explores the origins and development of diverse societies and civilizations of the world from the Paleolithic era through 1500.
-The focus of this class is on examining and analyzing the ways in which the world’s peoples and societies compare, connect and/or diverge.
-Broad themes and major turning points, such as migration, trade, state-building, the Neolithic Revolution, and the development of the first civilizations, lead us to raise questions about the nature of the human experience both past and present.
+The focus is on examining and analyzing the ways in which the world’s peoples and societies compare, connect and/or diverge.
+Broad themes and major turning points such as migration, trade, agriculture, urban settlement, and state-building, lead us to raise questions about the nature of the human experience both past and present.

 HIST 106 World History II (3 units)

 This course explores diverse civilizations and societies of the Middle East, Africa, Asia, Europe, Oceania and the Americas from 1500 to the present.
-The focus of this class is on examining and analyzing the ways in which the world’s peoples and societies compare, connect and/or diverge.
-Themes such as imperialism, industrialization, globalization, and the environment are examined, as well as cross-cutting global phenomena and ideas, such as race and racial difference, nationalism, and feminism.
+The focus is on examining and analyzing the ways in which the world’s peoples and societies compare, connect and/or diverge.
+Themes such as imperialism, industrialization, and globalization are examined, as well as cross-cutting global phenomena and ideas, such as race and racial difference, nationalism, and feminism.

 HIST 201 U.S. History through 1877 (3 units)

 This course explores U.S. history from pre-Columbian times to 1877.
-The focus is on the political, economic, social and cultural forces that have shaped the nation and the varied experiences and contributions of the diverse peoples of America.
-Topics covered include indigenous cultures, European colonization, the American Revolution, Constitution, American institutions, slavery and the Civil War, the Mexican American War, and Reconstruction.
+The focus is on the varied experiences and cultures of the peoples of North America.
+Topics covered include Native Americans, European colonization, the American Revolution, the U.S. Constitution and American institutions, slavery and the Civil War, the Mexican American War, and Reconstruction.
 A further emphasis will be placed upon the identities and of the diverse peoples of British North America and the United States.